 About bona fides

-When you apply for a temporary visa, your immigration officers must be satisfied that you are genuine about your reasons for coming to New Zealand and about what you will do while you’re here.
+When you apply for a temporary visa, your immigration officers must be guaranteed that you are genuine about your reasons for coming to New Zealand and about what you will do while you’re here.
 They must also be satisfied that you won’t stay in New Zealand without a visa and that you can leave at the end of your stay here.

 To consider you’re bona fide, your immigration officers from Immigration New Zealand must believe that:

-you genuinely intend a temporary stay in New Zealand
+You genuinely intend a temporary stay in New Zealand

-you’re coming to New Zealand for a lawful purpose
+You’re coming to New Zealand for a lawful purpose

-you’ll comply with the conditions of your visa once in New Zealand
+You’ll comply with the conditions of your visa once in New Zealand

-you won’t remain in New Zealand unlawfully
+You won’t remain in New Zealand unlawfully

-you’ll be able to leave New Zealand at the end of your stay
+You’ll be able to leave New Zealand at the end of your stay

 Assessing bona fides

-When your immigration officers assess if you’re bona fide they’ll look at:
+When your immigration officers assess if you’re bona fide, they’ll look at:

-your visa application and the documents you provide to support it
+Your visa application and the documents you provide to support it

-any information we have about your personal circumstances
+Any information we have about your personal circumstances

-any information we have about your previous applications.
+Any information we have about your previous applications.

 Your visa application You must answer truthfully when you complete your visa application and/or arrival card.
-If your Immigration Officers believe you have provided any false or misleading information about your situation or reasons for coming to New Zealand you may be declined a visa or entry permission on character grounds.
+If your immigration officers believe you have provided any false or misleading information about your situation or reasons for coming to New Zealand, you may be declined a visa or entry permission on character grounds.

 Your supporting documents You must provide documents that show that you meet all of the criteria for the visa you’re applying for.

-Your personal circumstances When your Immigration Officers assess the information they have about your personal circumstances, they’ll look at things like:
+Your personal circumstances When your immigration officers assess the information they have about your personal circumstances, they’ll look at things like:

-any family ties you may have in your home country or in New Zealand
+Any family ties you may have in your home country or in New Zealand

-any circumstances that might mean you may not want to return to your home country.
+Any circumstances that might mean you may not want to return to your home country

-Your previous applications When your Immigration Officers assess the information thet have about your previous applications, they’ll look at things like whether:
+Your previous applications When your immigration officers assess the information they have about your previous applications, they’ll check whether:

-you’ve ever stayed in New Zealand longer than you were allowed
+You’ve ever stayed in New Zealand longer than you were allowed

-you’ve ever breached your visa conditions
+You’ve ever breached your visa conditions

-you have a partner or child who is in New Zealand without a visa
+You have a partner or child who is in New Zealand without a visa

 When you’re not bona fide

-Your Immigration Officers won’t consider you’re bona fide, if they believe that:
+Your immigration officers won’t consider you’re bona fide, if they believe that:

-you’re likely to breach the conditions of your visa
+You’re likely to breach the conditions of your visa

-it’s unlikely you’ll be able to leave or be deported from New Zealand to your country of citizenship.
-This can happen if the New Zealand Government restricts deportations to your home country, or you don’t have the right documents to return to your home country.
+It’s unlikely you’ll be able to leave or be deported from New Zealand to your country of citizenship.
+This can happen if the New Zealand Government restricts deportations to your home country, or you don’t have the right documents to return to your home country